Halifax Explosion: Investigation

 A judicial inquiry known as the Wreck Commissioner's Inquiry was formed to investigate the causes of the collision.
 Proceedings began at the Halifax Court House on 13 December 1917, presided over by Justice Arthur Drysdale.
 The inquiry's report of 4 February 1918 blamed Mont-Blanc's captain, Aimé Le Médec, the ship's pilot, Francis Mackey, and Commander F. Evan Wyatt, the Royal Canadian Navy's chief examining officer in charge of the harbour, gates and anti-submarine defences, for causing the collision.
 Drysdale agreed with Dominion Wreck Commissioner L. A. Demers' opinion that "it was the Mont-Blanc's responsibility alone to ensure that she avoided a collision at all costs" given her cargo; he was likely influenced by local opinion, which was strongly anti-French, as well as by the "street fighter" style of argumentation used by Imo lawyer Charles Burchell.
 According to Crown counsel W. A. Henry, this was "a great surprise to most people", who had expected the Imo to be blamed for being on the wrong side of the channel.
 All three men were charged with manslaughter and criminal negligence at a preliminary hearing heard by Stipendiary Magistrate Richard A. McLeod, and bound over for trial.
 A Nova Scotia Supreme Court justice, Benjamin Russell, found there was no evidence to support these charges.
 Mackey was discharged on a writ of habeas corpus and the charges dropped.
 Because the pilot and the captain were arrested on the same warrant, the charges against Le Médec were also dismissed.
+Commander Wyatt, charged on a separate warrant, was the only one of the three who was indicted.
 On 17 April 1918, a jury acquitted Wyatt in a trial that lasted less than a day.

-Drysdale also oversaw the first civil litigation trial, in which the owners of the two ships sought damages from each other.
+Drysdale oversaw the first civil litigation trial, in which the owners of the two ships sought damages from each other.
 His decision (27 April 1918) found Mont-Blanc entirely at fault.
 Subsequent appeals to the Supreme Court of Canada (19 May 1919), and the Judicial Committee of the Privy Council in London (22 March 1920), determined Mont-Blanc and Imo were equally to blame for navigational errors that led to the collision.
 No party was ever convicted for any crime or otherwise successfully prosecuted for any actions that precipitated the disaster.